DZakh/rescript-schema/IDEAS.md

 - Use ReScript types for schema names
   // FIXME: Return back s.flatten support for schemas created with S.schema
 - Rename Js integer to int32
+- Rename S.Object.strict to S.strict (the same for strip)
+- Fix unknownKeys for nested S.schema

   // TODO: FIXME: PLAN
   // 1.
 Move fields and fieldNames to the ctx and expose them in resi